-A pacemaker insertion is the implantation of a small electronic device that is usually placed in the chest (just below the collarbone) to help regulate slow electrical problems with the heart.
-A pacemaker may be recommended to ensure that the heartbeat does not slow to a dangerously low rate.
+A pacemaker is a small electronic device that helps regulate slow electrical problems in the heart.
+The pacemaker is usually implanted in the chest, just below the collarbone.
+A pacemaker may be recommended to keep the heartbeat from slowing down to a dangerously low rate.

-A pacemaker is composed of three parts: a pulse generator, one or more leads, and an electrode on each lead.
-A pacemaker signals the heart to beat when the heartbeat is too slow or irregular.
+A pacemaker is made of three parts: a pulse generator, one or more leads, and an electrode on each lead.
+A pacemaker signals the heart to beat when the natural heartbeat is too slow or irregular.

-A pacemaker may be inserted in order to stimulate a faster heart rate when the heart is beating too slowly, and causing problems that cannot otherwise be corrected.
+A pacemaker may be put in to stimulate a faster heart rate when the heart is beating too slowly and causing problems that cannot be corrected with other treatments.

-Problems with the heart rhythm may cause difficulties because the heart is unable to pump an adequate amount of blood to the body.
+Problems with the heart rhythm may mean the heart is not pumping enough blood to the body.
 If the heart rate is too slow, the blood is pumped too slowly.
 If the heart rate is too fast or too irregular, the heart chambers are unable to fill up with enough blood to pump out with each beat.
-When the body does not receive enough blood, symptoms such as fatigue, dizziness, fainting, and/or chest pain may occur.
+When the body does not get enough blood, symptoms such as tiredness, dizziness, fainting, and/or chest pain may occur.

 Some examples of heart rate and rhythm problems for which a pacemaker might be inserted include:

-There may be other reasons for your doctor to recommend a pacemaker insertion.
+There may be other reasons for your healthcare provider to recommend pacemaker insertion.

-Possible risks of pacemaker include, but are not limited to, the following:
+Possible risks of pacemaker insertion include, but are not limited to:

 For some patients, having to lie still on the procedure table for the length of the procedure may cause some discomfort or pain.

-A pacemaker may be performed on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+A pacemaker insertion may be done on an outpatient basis or as part of your hospital stay.
+Procedures may vary depending on your condition and your healthcare providers practice.

 Generally, a pacemaker insertion follows this process: